Spelt Cardamom Braided Bread

 Stand Mixer:

-• Using half of the dough (see note 4), divide into 5 equal parts.
+• Using half the dough (see note 4), divide it into 5 equal portions.

-• Take the three parts, pinch them together at the top and plait together.
+• Pinch the three ropes together at the top and plait (braid) them.
 Tuck both ends under.

-• Continue with the remaining 4 bits of dough so that you are left with ten small plaited buns.
+• Repeat with the remaining dough, so you end up with five small plaited buns.

-• Place the dough shapes on the tray (allowing space in between).
+• Place the buns on the tray, allowing space between them.

-• Cover with a tea-towel and leave to rest for around 30 minutes.
+• Cover with a tea towel and let them rest for around 30 minutes.

-• When ready, brush with egg wash, sprinkle with sliced almonds and pearl sugar.
+• When ready, brush with egg wash and sprinkle with sliced almonds and pearl sugar.

-• Bake for around 12 minutes, just until they are golden brown.
+• Bake for about 12 minutes, until golden brown.
 Remove from the oven and serve warm.

 Large Cardamom Plait (Braid)

-• Using half of the dough (see note 4), divide into 3 equal parts.
+• Using the remaining dough (see note 4), divide it into 3 equal parts.

-• Take the three ropes, pinch them together at the top and plait together.
+• Pinch the ends together at the top and plait (braid) them.
 Tuck both ends under.

-• Place the plaited dough on the tray and cover with a tea-towel.
-Leave to rest for around 30 minutes.
+• Place the plaited dough on the tray and cover with a tea towel.
+Leave to rest for about 30 minutes.

 • When ready, brush with egg wash.